Retropharyngeal abscess is a collection of pus in the tissues in the back of the throat. It can be a life-threatening medical condition.

 When to Contact a Medical Professional

-Call your health care provider if you or your child develops a high fever with severe throat pain.
+Call your provider if you or your child develops a high fever with severe throat pain.

 Get medical help right away if you have: